IamGiel/shopping-cart/README.md

 This application allows user to sell their items.
-This is web application is for a client that wants to have sell his stuff online using his own website.
+This is web application is for a client that wants to have his own web app where he can sell his stuff.
 The MVP should have:

 * Display the Items he has with photo and its price.
 * User can login/logout and make purchase.